The Google Play Store is an app distribution platform for Android devices.

 You can search for any app that you want to install.
 Simply search for the Android application and click on the Install button.

-Once the application will install, now, you’re ready to use it.
+Once the application is installed, now, you’re ready to use it.
 Not all Android apps you’ll find on the Play Store.
 Some applications are banned due to violating the rules and regulations.
 If you want to install an Android application outside the Play Store then you’re at the right place.

 Installing apps outside of Google Play is known as “sideloading” and can be done by following these steps: